openhab/openhab-docs/_addons_bindings/zwave/doc/steinel/rsledd2_0_0.md

 When device already uses remote Ambient Light value, then this value is also retransmitted to group 4.

 All devices in such a group should have the same LIGHT (threshold) settings in order that night mode is detected at the same time.

-This group supports 15 nodes.
+Association group 4 supports 15 nodes.

 ## Technical Information